TANDEXX/deip/README.md

 # want to play
 the game is always `jarOutput.jar` file, here's compiled for 6 java version, so just download it (maybe change name) and run

+# probably won't be updated
+I don't want to work on it anymore.
+Too long